 What is DLP?

 Data losses can have highly catastrophic consequences for any organization, big and small.
-But, one thing that we must be mindful about is that these data loss chances are not only technological, but they are also linked to employees’ actions inside these cubicle worlds.
-We live in such a digital world where there is a lot of business-critical info that is stored inside our emails, other financial documents etc., which can all be opened while we are on the move.
-Thus, preventing this business-critical data is widely known as DLP or Data Loss Prevention.
+But, one thing that we must be mindful of is that these data loss chances are not only technological but they are also linked to employees’ actions inside these cubicle worlds.
+We live in such a digital world where there is a lot of business-critical info that is stored inside our emails, other financial documents, etc., which can all be opened while we are on the move.
+Thus, preventing this business-critical data is widely known as Data Loss Prevention (DLP).
 We are lucky that Office 365 or O365 strongly assists us all with this.

 Office 365 DLP – How Does It Work?

 Early in the year 2017, Microsoft had created their Security & Compliance Center especially for O365 or Office 365.
 This enabled the end-users to manage different features including DLP or data loss prevention.
 The O365 DLP feature works in a similar fashion as any other data loss prevention tool, wherein, it follows a certain set of some of the specific rules.
 Policies defined within O365 govern the data and also send notifications whenever someone breaks in or violates some rule.
 DLP in Office 365 feature classifies data in an automated way and uses some set of policies for stopping an email from being sent and/or blocks unauthorized access to any classified data or content.